adanin/vcs-lecture/README.md

 vcs-lecture
 ===========

-A small lecture about VCS writed by html.
+A small lecture about VCS.